manasvikaalthai/hacktoberfestcodeputz/README.md

 # Hacktober 2020

-You can contribute any good quality code you like.
+You can contribute good quality code for basic problems meant for beginners in programming
 ----------------------------

->> Happy Coding!
+> Happy Coding!